 - 10. In a standing position, to continually hold the opponent's sleeve end(s) for a defensive purpose or to grasp by "screwing up" the sleeve end(s). - 11.
 In a standing position, to continually keep the opponent's fingers of one or both hands interlocked, in order to prevent action in the contest or to take the wrist or the hands of the opponent only to avoid the grip or the attack on him. - 12.
-To insert a finger or fingers inside the opponent's sleeve or bottom of his trousers. - 13.
+To insert a finger or fingers inside the opponent's sleeve or of his trousers either in the ends of the trouser legs or in the waistband. - 13.
 To bend back the opponent's finger(s) in order to break his grip. - 14.
 Breaking the grip of the opponent with two hands (the referee should give shido only in the case of done infringement, not for supposed infringement).